H1d3r/TymSpecial/README.md

-  --method 1 = [LOCAL] Execute shellcode in the local process via the Windows callback function EnumSystemLocalesA --method 2 = [LOCAL] Queue an APC in the local process via NtQueueApcThread, and then flush the queue via NtTestAlert --method 3 = [INJECTION] Create a thread in a remote process via NtCreateThreadEx (Note: Module Stomping not yet implemented)
+  --method 1 = [LOCAL] Execute shellcode in the local process via the Windows callback function EnumSystemLocalesA --method 2 = [LOCAL] Queue an APC in the local process via NtQueueApcThread, and then flush the queue via NtTestAlert --method 3 = [INJECTION] Create a thread in a remote process via NtCreateThreadEx (Note: Module Stomping is not implemented)
   --method 4 = [INJECTION] Spawn a process in a suspended state with a spoofed PPID and queue an APC into the main thread via NtQueueApcThread, then resume the process via NtResumeThread to execute the APC
   --method 5 = [INJECTION] Iterate and queue an APC into every thread in a remote process via NtQueueApcThread --method 6 = [INJECTION] Suspend a thread in a remote process via NtSuspendThread, update the thread's RIP register to point to the shellcode via NtGetContextThread & NtSetContextThread, then resume the thread via NtResumeThread